Frankfurt West station: History

 The first major change in the railways to affect Bockenheim station occurred in 1888 with the opening of the new Frankfurt Central Station.
 As part of this project a connection was opened on 10 May 1884 from Bockenheim to the Homburg Railway, a connection that could not be built fifteen years earlier during the Homburg line's original construction because the various small states involved failed to come to an agreement.

 In addition, a sweeping curve was built for the Main-Weser line's northern approach to the new Central Station.
-The old ran from the old Main-Weser terminus to Am Hauptbahnhof (the square in front of the Hauptbahnhof) along the current Kaiserstraße and then turned north.
+The old line ran from the old Main-Weser terminus to Am Hauptbahnhof (the square in front of the Hauptbahnhof) along the current Kaiserstraße and then turned north.
 Its abandoned path to Bockenheim was turned into a street, which was initially called Bahnstraße, and it is now a series of streets: Hamburger Allee, Friedrich-Ebert-Anlage and Düsseldorfer Straße.

 Modern station

 In 1913, the station was renamed Frankfurt West.
 The historic station building was destroyed in World War II.
 A modern functional building was built in 1961.
 During the building of the S-Bahn in the 1970s most of this station was demolished and replaced by a simple building, which seems to be tucked under the elevated S-Bahn line.

 The current station has two levels.
 The ground level is used by regional trains and S-Bahn S6 trains towards the city on platforms 3, 4 and 5.
 The S-Bahn lines S3, S4 and S5 and S6 towards Friedberg use an approximately one kilometre long elevated section with a two-track elevated station (platforms 1 and 2).